Loopring/trusted_setup/README.md

 cd ../loopring
 ```

-Stay in this folder from this point on. `phase2-bn254/loopring` needs to be the directoy you run all scripts in.
+Stay in this folder from this point on. `phase2-bn254/loopring` needs to be the directory you run all scripts in.

-Download the `loopring_mpc_nnnn.zip` file from the coordinator to `phase2-bn254/loopring` (the coordinator will send you the link).
-For example, if you're participant 4 you will need to download the file `loopring_mpc_0003.zip`.
+Download the `loopring_mpc_nnnn.zip` file from the server to `phase2-bn254/loopring` (the coordinator will send you the link).
+For example, if you're participant 4 you will need to download the file `loopring_mpc_0003.zip` (i.e. the contribution of the previous participant).

 Run the computation: